habibcomsats/NVFlare/docs/programming_guide/provisioning_system.rst

 .. image:: ../resources/Open_Provision_API.png
     :height: 350px

-The above diagram describes the architecture of NVIDIA FLARE Open Provision API in blue.
+The above diagram describes the architecture of [BLINDED] FLARE Open Provision API in blue.
 Those two green blocks are the sample python code (provision.py) collecting project configuration information (project.yml) and interacting with components of Open Provision API to accomplish a provisioning task.
 The Provisioner and blocks inside the blue box are classes or subclasses of Open Provision API.